The following organizations meet for specific purposes within Waterbury.

 A River Runs Through It Garden Club (ARRTI)

 The organization exists to share gardening techniques, plants, workshops and community enhancing projects within a relaxed and personally enjoyable setting.
 Each member contributes equally to the ARRTI community of like-minded enthusiasts.
-To join contact: Joanne Lattrell at email@example.com.
+To join contact: Ruth Hoogenboom at firstname.lastname@example.org.

 Children's Literacy Foundation (CLiF)

 CLiF is a non-profit organization based in Waterbury Center.
 Our mission is to nurture a love of reading and writing among low-income, at-risk, and rural children up to age 12 throughout Vermont and New Hampshire.
 Since 1998 our free literacy programs have inspired more than 175,000 children in 400 towns including: children in low-income housing and homeless shelters; refugee children; foster children; children of prison inmates; children in childcare and Head Start programs; and children in rural communities where resources are limited.
 CLiF partners with libraries, shelters, bookmobiles, schools and other organizations to provide these children with new children's books, author visits, writing workshops, storytelling sessions, and other forms of literacy support.
 CLiF has also given away more than $3.5 million in new, high-quality books to children with few, if any, books of their own.
 CLiF does not receive any state or federal funding.
 We rely entirely on donations from individuals, businesses, foundations, and social organizations.
 To make a tax deductible donation or for more information please contact CLiF Executive Director Duncan McDougall at 802-244-0944 or by e-mail (clif@) or visit clifonline.orgwww.clifonline.org.